photkosee/smart-trails/README.md

 ### Performing API calls on server

-Ideally you'd want to call then from the server since doing those on client can be risky for security issue.
+Ideally you'd want to call them from the server side since performing the action that require keys on client side can be risky for security issue.

 ## Author